-Generally a person needs to be in Australia to lodge a claim (i.e. satisfy SS(Admin)Act section 29).
-SS(Admin)Act section 12, however, allows transfers from one payment to another, without the requirement that a new claim be lodged, provided that it is a decision that could be made without a new claim (e.g. based on a person's age).
-This means a pensioner can be transferred while outside Australia as long as Centrelink already holds the relevant information, because, not needing to lodge a claim they do not need to be 'a person who is in Australia' (i.e. satisfy SS(Admin)Act section 29).
+Generally a person needs to be in Australia to lodge a claim under SS(Admin)Act section 29.
+However, SS(Admin)Act section 12 allows transfers from one payment to another, without the requirement that a new claim be lodged, provided that it is a decision that could be made without a new claim (e.g. based on a person's age).
+This means a pensioner can be transferred while outside Australia as long as Centrelink already holds the relevant information to determine eligibility for the new payment.
 All other qualification criteria still need to be satisfied.

-Example 1: An NSA recipient left Australia 6 weeks ago and has now turned age pension age.
+Example 1: A JSP recipient, who was granted portability to seek medical treatment not available in Australia, left Australia 6 weeks ago and has now turned age pension age.
 They must be transferred to Age because they have lost qualification for the initial payment.
 They do not need to lodge a claim because Centrelink records already show their age and other requirements.

 The payment to which the recipient has been transferred must still be payable under the portability provisions for that payment.
-For example a WP recipient with children under 16, whose husband dies after they have been outside Australia for 20 weeks cannot transfer to PPS because this is only payable outside Australia for up to 6 weeks.
+For example, a PPS recipient who went on a holiday overseas for 2 weeks and whose child turned 8 while they are outside Australia will generally not be able to transfer to JSP because JSP is only portable in limited circumstances.

 Note: Different rules may apply for recipients in countries with which Australia has a social security agreement.
 This is because they are able to lodge claims in those countries, provided the agreement covers that payment type and category of person.